Principles of Colorimetry and Spectrophotometry in Chemistry

 Applications

-- Biology: Colorimetry and spectrophotometry are used to study the structure and function of biological molecules, such as proteins and nucleic acids.
+- Biology: Studying the structure and function of biological molecules (proteins, nucleic acids).

 Conclusion

-Colorimetry and spectrophotometry are powerful techniques that can be used to obtain a wealth of information about the chemical composition of samples.
-These techniques are used in a wide variety of applications, including chemistry, biology, environmental science, and medicine.
+Colorimetry and spectrophotometry are powerful techniques providing valuable information about the chemical composition of samples.
+These techniques are widely used across various scientific disciplines and industries.